dwyl/mvp/README.md

    [github.com/dwyl/phoenix-liveview-**chat**](https://github.com/dwyl/phoenix-liveview-chat-example)
 -->

-We encourage people to read
+We encourage you to read
-and understand the individual feature Apps from first principals
+and understand the individual feature Apps
 ***`before`***
 trying run the MVP.
-But our _hope_ is that
+But our hope is that
 the UI/UX in the MVP
 is sufficiently intuitive
 that it **_immediately_ makes sense**. 🤞

-### Proposed MVP UI/UX
+### Proposed MVP UI/UX 💡

 This is our wireframe UI/UX
 we used as the _guide_